dcchambers/learn-git/README.md

 ### Desktop App

+* While you have the branch you want to delete checked out, go to the "Branch" dropdown menu and select "Delete Branch."
+Or just press CTRL+SHIFT+D.

+---

 :sparkler: **Congratulations!** :sparkler: You've passed the Git 101 tutorial!
 You're well on your way to becoming a Git superstar.

 ## Additional Resources